usedToBeTomas/teredoFix/README.md

 - If you have more than 1 xbox connected to your wifi it could be using the same port so: open cmd as administrator and paste<br>
 netsh int teredo set state clientport=52586<br>
 change 52586 with an other number like 3544 and hit enter, cmd should respond with OK.
-- Reset your network: settings > Network & internet > scroll down > Network reset, you have to re-run teredoFix.bat after the reset
+- Reset your network (will reset clientport and all teredo settings): settings > Network & internet > scroll down > Network reset, you have to re-run teredoFix.bat after the reset